AnmolMajithia/HomeAutomationAndroid/README.md

 - 4 button layout
 - Works flawlessly with arduino code at above mentioned git repo
 - Sends hardcoded byte values to esp8266 or any reciever if IP and Port are entered in settings menu
-- Simple color change of button to state current state (on or off)
+- Simple color change of button to display current state (on or off)

 ### Future Ideas to Add :